 Is turning off your computer bad for it?

 This has always been controversial, and the controversy rages harder now than perhaps it ever has.
 All I know is what I’ve seen.
 Computers in the server room fail, but rarely.
 They’re usually obsolete before the hardware starts failing.
 And most failures are disk crashes, and when you have hundreds of them, a few are going to go out every year.
 When I did desktop support, the departments that left their computers on all the time had fewer hardware failures than the departments that shut theirs down.
 Physics doesn’t change.

 The question is what costs more: the electricity to run the computers, or the downtime and replacement hardware.
 The difference today is that computers are much cheaper than they ever have been, electricity is more expensive, and today’s computers use a lot more of it than yesterday’s computers did.
 There was a time when a whole computer used 60-100 watts; today it’s not unheard of for a computer to use 10 times that.

 If electricity is the problem, then solve it right.
 Shutting the machines down at night is only part of it.
 The majority of office work is word processing, spreadsheets, and e-mail.
 Low-power Atom CPUs are more than capable of that work.
-A modern answer to IBM’s failed PS/2E computer, featuring a dual-core 1.8 GHz Atom CPU teamed up with a 40, 64, or 80 GB SSD would knock that usage back down to the 60-watt range.
-The current Atom chipset will even take 4 GB of RAM, and the Atom is 64-bit capable.
+A modern answer to IBM’s failed PS/2E computer, featuring something along the lines of an quad-core Intel J-series CPU, and a 128 or 256 GB SSD would knock that usage back down to, or even under, the 60-watt range.
+Current chipsets will even take 16 GB of RAM.
 The trouble is, none of the major builders of business-class PCs is marketing anything like that.

 Deleting data for good